-Before our customers start their project implementation with our CAS Configurator Merlin CPQ solution, they can implement a concept project with us.
+Before our customers start their project implementation with our Merlin CPQ solution, they can implement a concept project with us.
 We will now hear Sebastian Knaupp from the CAS Merlin consulting team explain the process and benefits of such a concept project.

 1. How can concept projects benefit the successful implementation of CPQ projects from the start?

 "Through the concept projects, our customers learn more about us as partners and our CPQ solution - they gain a clear idea of the implementation potential of their requirements and the entailed expenses.
 Thereby, our customers are well-informed and equipped with a solid decision basis.
 During the concept projects, we learn all about their problems and requirements.
 Together, we develop the basis for a custom-fit CPQ solution.
 The CPQ prototype we develop together is an additional benefit.
 Before the project has even started, the internal sales employees can test the software.
 The entire project becomes more tangible, and our customers receive assurances about the future project progression.
 We optimally prepare the project phase together with the customer."